Our mission is to inspire our students to grow academically, socially and spiritually,

 Bishop Greschuk School is happy to work in partnership with St. Charles Parish to support parents and children in preparing for the Sacraments of First Reconciliation, First Communion and Confirmation.
 Reconciliation and Communion sessions are offered both in the fall and winter/spring in order to accommodate the busy schedules of families in our school community.
 The Sacramental Program involves:

-- Parents registering their children for the sacraments by interview (for First Reconciliation and First Eucharist) or by filling out the registration form on our website (for Confirmation).
+- Parents registering their children for the sacraments (for First Reconciliation and First Eucharist) on the registration days.

 - Children receiving the Sacrament of First Communion and Confirmation at pre-designated masses.